fossabot/Dequable/README.md

 ## Interface Builder

+* Your interface builder filename should match your UITableViewCell class name .e.g `TableViewCell.xib`.
+* Your interface builder file `TableViewCell.xib` should be in the same bundle as your code `TableViewCell.swift`.
 * The cell identifier in your interface builder file should be `"Classname"` + `"ID"` e.g. `"TableViewCellID"`.
-* If for some reason your UITableViewCell subclasses implements `CustomDebugStringConvertible`, `CustomStringConvertible` or `TextOutputStreamable` make sure the return value for these implementations matches the cell identifier you have set in interface builder.

-If you are not using storyboard + prototype cells then register your cells somewhere suitable.
+* If you are not using storyboard + prototype cells then register your cells somewhere suitable.

 ```swift
 class TableView: UITableView, DequeableTableView {